lunardao/dao/README.md

 LunarDAO mission is the manifestation of lunarpunk vision which enables the forest to expand.
 In practice LunarDAO:

-- Invest in privacy and anonymity tech and infrastructure
+- Invest in privacy and anonymity tech and infrastructure.
-- Research and share information on privacy projects
+- Research and share information on privacy projects.
-- Support education initiatives aligning with LunarDAO aims
+- Support education initiatives aligning with LunarDAO aims.

 ## Investment Thesis

-[LunarDAO](https://lunardao.net/) is an **INVESTMENT FUND INTO PRIVACY PROJECTS & ANONYMITY TOOLING**, a squad wealth based DAO spreading [Lunarpunk narrative, philosophy](https://wiki.lunardao.net/) and building [infrastructure](https://lunardao.net/roadmap.thml).
+[LunarDAO](https://lunardao.net/) is an **INVESTMENT FUND INTO PRIVACY PROJECTS & ANONYMITY TOOLING**, a squad wealth based DAO spreading [Lunarpunk narrative, philosophy](https://wiki.lunardao.net/) and building [infrastructure](https://lunardao.net/roadmap.html).

 ### Problem